kumudug/docker_laravel_php_util/readme.md

       * Package manager to install 3rd party packages
       * Used to install laravel
       * Then laravel uses this to install dependencies
+      * Composer is a dependency manager written in and for PHP.

    * Laravel Artisan
       * A tool for laravel